publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch14/schXXV/m__us_usc_t25_s661.md

     (b) __Credit to judgment account__

-        The Secretary of the Treasury is authorized and directed to credit to the judgment account referred to in subsection (a) of this section, for distribution as a part of such account, the sum of $83,275, plus interest at 4 per centum per annum from December 4, 1944, which sum represents the value of sixty-six thousand six hundred and twenty acres of land erroneously used as an offset against said judgment.
+        The Secretary of the Treasury is authorized and directed to credit to the judgment account referred to in subsection (a), for distribution as a part of such account, the sum of $83,275, plus interest at 4 per centum per annum from December 4, 1944, which sum represents the value of sixty-six thousand six hundred and twenty acres of land erroneously used as an offset against said judgment.

 ([Pub.
 L. 90–507, § 3][/us/pl/90/507/s3], Sept.
 21, 1968, [82 Stat.
 860][/us/stat/82/860]; [Pub.
 L. 91–64][/us/pl/91/64], Aug.
 25, 1969, [83 Stat.
 105][/us/stat/83/105].)